$q$-state Potts ice: Discussion

-This work has presented a predominantly analytic treatment of the classical and quantum Potts models, with Monte Carlo statistics gathered to demonstrate the existence of coulomb physics in the classical case.
-The strong coupling we predict for the quantum model greatly limits the utility of a purely analytical approach beyond qualitative descriptions of the phenomenology, and so future investigations into these models should seek to clarify numerically the nature of the ground state, and ascertain the existence and location of the likely first order phase transition from the liquid to the ordered phase for a given quantum Potts ice.
+Such future studies should also seek to clarify the nature of the ground state, and ascertain the existence and location of the likely first order phase transition from the liquid to the ordered phase for a given quantum Potts ice.
 In particular, the fate of the system for $V<0$, where we conjecture flux frustration promotes a liquid-like flux state instead of a simple flux product state, should be verified.
+The phenomenon may provide a new mechanism generating many nearly degenerate states above the ground state in a quantum model, providing a platform for interesting low-energy physics such as exotic solid or liquid states.